 Culture & history

-Eksjö - the unique wooden town
+Eksjö - the Unique Wooden Town

 Kronoberg Castle Ruin

-Travel back in time on a visit to this delightful small Småland village near Oskarshamn.
-Bring a picnic and stroll among the carefully preserved settings, where parts of the film The Children of Noisy Village, based on a book by Astrid Lindgren, were filmed.
+Travel back in time in this delightful village and cultural reserve near Oskarshamn dating back to the 18th and 19th centuries.
+Pack a picnic and stroll among the carefully preserved landscape and buildings that served as the film set for ‘The Children of Noisy Village’, based on a book by Astrid Lindgren.